robbiemu/vault-mcp/docs/history/v0.1.0/analysis.md

 ## 3. What it Was Doing Wrong (or Could Be Improved)

-- **Simplistic RAG Implementation:** The biggest weakness of this version is its rudimentary RAG (Retrieval-Augmented Generation) implementation.
-The `/mcp/query` endpoint simply returns the most relevant retrieved chunk as the "answer".
-It does not perform any generation to synthesize a coherent response from the retrieved context.
-- **Heuristic-Based Quality Scoring:** The quality scoring for chunks is based on a set of simple heuristics.
-While a good starting point, this approach is not very robust.
+- **Simplistic RAG Implementation:** What’s missing is the “G” in RAG: the /mcp/query endpoint simply returns the best chunk verbatim—no LLM synthesis yet.

 ## 4. What it Was Lacking